Cosium/zabbix_zfs-on-linux/README.md

 To use this template, follow those steps:

-## Create the needed regular expressions on the Zabbix server
+## Create the needed regular expressions
 On your zabbix server web UI, go to:
 - Administration
 - General